 Like git, DataLad is a decentralized system, meaning that data can be stored and replicated across several "remotes".
 DataLad authors have argued in favor of decentralized research data management, as it simplifies infrastructure migrations, and helps improve the scalibility of the data storage and distribution design Hanke et al. (2021b).
 Additionally, decentralization is notably useful in that it facilitates redundancy; files can be pushed simultaneously to several storage supports (e.g.: an external hard-drive, a cloud provider), thereby reducing the risk of data loss.
-In addition to that, when deleting large files from your local repository, DataLad will automatically make sure that more than a certain amount of remotes still own a copy the data, which by default is set to one.
+In addition to that, by default, DataLad refuses to delete a local copy of a large file unless a certain amount of remotes - which can be configured by the user - still own a copy the data.
+Of course, a user may still remove every copy of a file by using forced deletion or by setting the minimum amount of copies to zero.

 Many of the remotes supported by DataLad require user-authentication, thus allowing for fine-grained access permissions management, such as Access-Control Lists (ACL).
 There are at least two ways to implement multiple levels of access within a dataset.
 One involves using sub-datasets with stricter access requirements.
 It is also possible to store data across several git-annex remotes with varying access permissions, depending on their sensitivity.
-Path-based pattern matching rules may configured in order to automatically select which remote the files should be pushed to.
+Path-based pattern matching rules may be configured in order to automatically select which remote the files should be pushed to.
 More flexible selection rules can be implemented using git-annex metadata, which allows to label files with key=value pairs.
 For instance, one could tag confidential files as confidential=yes and exclude these from certain remotes (blacklist).
 Alternatively, some files could be pushed to a certain remote provided they are labelled public=yes (whitelist).

-DataLad's metadata10 system can extract and aggregate information describing the contents of a collection of datasets.
+DataLad's metadata17 system can extract and aggregate information describing the contents of a collection of datasets.
 A search function then allows the discovery of datasets based on these metadata.
 We have developed a DataLad extension to extract meaningful metadata from datasets into DataLad's metadata system (Gautheron, 2021a).
 This allows, for instance, to search for datasets containing a given language.
 Moreover, DataLad's metadata can natively incorporate DataCite (Brase, 2010) descriptions into its own metadata.

 DataLad may link data and software dependencies associated to a script as it is run.
 These scripts can later be re-executed by others, and the dependencies will automatically be downloaded.
 This way, DataLad can keep track of how each intermediate file was generated, thus simplifying the reproducibility of analyses.
 DataLad's handbook provides a tutorial to create a fully reproducible paper (Wagner et al., 2020, Chapter 22), and a template is available on GitHub (Wagner, 2020).
-The present paper has been built upon this template, and its source is available on GIN11.
+The present paper has been built upon this template, and its source is available on GIN18.

 DataLad is domain-agnostic, which makes it suitable for maturing techniques such as language acquisition studies based on long-form recordings.
-The open-access data of the WU-Minn Human Connectome Project (Van Essen et al., 2013), totalling 80 terabytes to date, have been made available through Data-Lad 12.
+The open-access data of the WU-Minn Human Connectome Project (Van Essen et al., 2013), totalling 80 terabytes to date, have been made available through DataLad 19 .